ezypeeze/car-branding-cloud-exercise/README.md

 ### Notes
-* No CI/CD (this however is extremely easy with `IaaC`)
+* No CI/CD (this however is extremely easy with `IaC`)
 * No authentication/authorization (could have use ADD/Okta/Auth0 and then add policies to APIM easily)
 * No tests (since not asked and time was short)
-* Code is kinda Quick & Dirty, just focused more on `IaaC` itself (since product spec was so easy I assumed that)
+* Code is kinda Quick & Dirty, just focused more on `IaC` itself (since product spec was so easy I assumed that)
 * Was fun to try `pulumi` - was on my todo list! :)